Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 13, 2022
+June 15, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-113:
+New in this latest version release-115:

 1.)
-Fixed some more distant-sinking body fix scenarios.
-Also fixed a bug where solar panels would occasionally be blocked by the fix gameobject.
+Better coordinate clamping for the allowedBiomes filter, this helps when it is fed improperly wrapped coordinates.

 Known Bugs: